 A default local directory, named System Directory, is available in the service.
 You can also create other local directories.

 The System Directory is a local directory that is automatically created in the service when it is first set up.
 This directory uses a domain called System Domain.
-You cannot change the directory or domain name of the System Directory, or add new domains to it.
+You cannot change the directory or domain name of the System Directory or add new domains to it.
 You cannot delete the System Directory or the System Domain.

-You can add other local users to the System Directory.
 The System Directory is typically used to set up a few local administrator users to manage the service.
 To provision end users and additional administrators and entitle them to applications, creating a new local directory is recommended.

 Besides the System Directory, other local directories can be created.
 Each local directory can have one or more domains.
 When you create local users, you specify the directory and domain for users.